matt5834/guides/pages/quickstart/grading_assignments.md

 folder: quickstart
 ---
 ## How Much Grading Should I Do?
 We know that giving grades and submitting comments on student work can seem very time consuming.
-We have made ever effort to minimize the time it takes teachers to review student submissions and provide grades.
+We have made every effort to minimize the time it takes teachers to review student submissions and provide grades.
 Our premade rubrics accompany all assignments and make grading go very quickly.

 ## Using the Speedgrader